A one-sided Prime Ideal Principle for noncommutative rings: Comonoform right ideals and divisible right Oka families

 By analogy with Definition~\ref{semifilter definition}, we define a \emph{semifilter of (two-sided) ideals} in a ring $R$ to be a family $\G$ of ideals of $R$ such that, for $I,J\lhd R$, $I\in\G$ and $J\supseteq I$ imply $J\in\G$.
-As in~\cite{LR} we say that a family $\G$ of two-sided ideals in $R$ has \emph{the property $(P_1)$} if $\G$ is a semifilter of ideals closed under pairwise products that contains the ideal $R$.
-In~\cite[Thm.~2.7]{LR}, it was shown that any $(P_1)$ family of ideals in a commutative ring is an Oka family.
+As in~\cite{LR} we define the following property of a family $\G$ of two-sided ideals in $R$: \begin{itemize} \item[$(P_1)$:] $\G$ is a semifilter of ideals that is closed under pairwise products and that contains the ideal $R$ (equivalently, is nonempty). \end{itemize} In~\cite[Thm.~2.7]{LR}, it was shown that any $(P_1)$ family of ideals in a commutative ring is an Oka family.
 The following shows how to define a right Oka family from a $(P_1)$ family of ideals in a noncommutative ring.
-Given a right ideal $I$ of $R$, recall that the largest ideal of $R$ contained in $I$ is called the \emph{core of $I$,} denoted $\core(I)$.
-It is straightforward to check that $\core(I)=\ann(R/I)$ for any $I_R\subseteq R$.

-\begin{proposition} Let $\G$ be a family ideals in a ring $R$ satisfying $(P_1)$.
-Then the family $\F$ of right ideals $I_R\subseteq R$ such that $\core(I)\in\G$ is a divisible right Oka family.
-Any right ideal in $\Max(\F')$ is comonoform. \end{proposition}
+\begin{proposition} Let $\G$ be a family of ideals in a ring $R$ satisfying $(P_1)$.
+Then the semifilter $\F$ of right ideals generated by $\G$ (as in Lemma~\ref{divisible semifilters generated by ideals}) is a divisible right Oka family.
+Thus, every right ideal in $\Max(\F')$ is comonoform. \end{proposition}

 \begin{proof} Let $\E$ be the class of right $R$-modules $M$ such that $\ann(M)\in\G$.
 We claim that $\E$ is closed under extensions in $\M_R$.
 Indeed, let $L,\ N\in\E$ and suppose $0\to L\to M\to N\to 0$ is an exact sequence of right $R$-modules.
 We want to conclude that $M\in\E$.
 Because $\ann(L)$ and $\ann(N)$ belong to $\G$, the fact that $\G$ is $(P_1)$ means that $\ann(M)\supseteq\ann(N)\cdot\ann(L)$ must also lie in $\G$.
 Thus $M\in\E$ as desired.